CARE: Certifiably Robust Learning with Reasoning via Variational Inference: Experimental Evaluation

 In addition to the improved certified robustness of \name, we conduct a set of ablation studies to further explore the impact of the integrated number of knowledge rules, the empirical robustness of different methods, and the interesting explanation properties of \name.

 \textbf{Number of knowledge rules.} Generally, the certified robustness will improve with the increase of the number of integrated knowledge rules.
 Here we quantitatively analyze this phenomenon on the AwA2 dataset.
 In particular, we randomly pick $k$ knowledge sensors and build the formulas based on their corresponding provided knowledge rules.
 Then, we will retrain the GCN with these limited confidence vectors and knowledge rules.
 For simplicity, we denote \name-$k$ as the model with $k$ knowledge sensors.
 As shown in~\Cref{tab:pick}, the certified robustness of \name improves with the increase of the number of knowledge rules (sensors).
-Interestingly, \name still beats the baselines with only $10$ knowledge sensors.
+Interestingly, \name still beats the baselines with only $10$ knowledge sensors. {However, simply increasing the number of the base model for the ensemble method will only provide marginal performance as shown in~\Cref{adx:ensemble}, and this phenomenon has also been theoretically proven in~\cite{yang2022on}.}

 \textbf{Empirical robustness.} Except for the certified robustness, we also evaluate the empirical robustness of \name on AwA2, Word50, and GTSRB to demonstrate the effectiveness of our method further.
 Concretely, we will first attack the main sensor to generate adversarial instances and then test them on the \name pipeline.
 Since the main sensor here is a smoothed model, we follow~\cite{hayes2020extensions} to sample $100$ Monte Carlo samples to estimate the gradient, and the detailed procedure of the empirical attack is provided in~\Cref{sec:emp_attack_detail}.